Gamercave/Modular-Productivity-Software/README.md

 # Project Overview
 ## What is the Project
-The project is an open source productivity suite designed to be *Modular and accessible* for as many individuals as possible with customisability being at its core.
-The softwares main purpose is to produce a UI framework which allows for customisability of all elements within a given Module a module in this sence would be a functionality e.g. a word processor, mp3 player etc, this will include button size, colour e.t.c with the aim of increasing Accssessability for all users.
+The softwares main purpose is to produce a open source UI framework which allows for customisability of all elements within a given Module - a module in this sence would be a functionality e.g. a word processor, mp3 player etc - this will include button size, colour e.t.c.
+The aim being increasing Accssessability for all users.

-## Ethos
+# The Report
+The report produced will explain my research and the problem space.
+I will then take an anylitical look into my development process reviewing decisions i have made discussing the flaws and strengths of the project, which will allow me to continue to develop post submission.
 # Project Deliverable
 The deliverable for this project comes in three parts
-- The Report
 - The Software
 - The Documentation

-## The Report
-This report will contain a documentation of development including:
-- decisions made
-- Research
-- struggles faced
 over the course of development this should allow a developer to understand the decisions ive made and why

 ## The Software